ke4tri/Arduino_html/README.md

 # Arduino browser controled LED with NodeMcu V3.
 This will be an on off switch/controler for a hardware device.
+This is just going to be a collection of fragmented code files to help program a web based/controled drone.